-Loose reserve fuel containers onboard, should be stored in one of the stern storages behind the canopy garage (not the stern sofas in the cockpit).
+Loose reserve fuel containers onboard should be stored in one of the bow storages.
 They are ventilated and drained.
-Bow sofa-storages can also be used, they are ventilated but not drained.
 Always check fuel containers before each trip to detect leakages or smell of fumes.
+DO NOT use the stern U-sofa as it contains electrical circuits and batteries!